apache/flink/docs/ops/python_shell.md

 pyflink-shell.sh local
 {% endhighlight %}

-in the root directory of your binary Flink directory.
 To run the Shell on a cluster, please see the Setup section below.

 ## Usage